michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 expect and apply a function to each element in a vector/list/matrix depending on which apply is used.
-Using the apply family of functions is the essence of using R well and Neil Saunders has [an excellent overview of the functions in the apply family.][neil]
-To expand on the above code, this applies the defined function to each element in `married` and I used the syntactic sugar for creating an inline anonymous function which is `function(args) ...`.
+Using the apply family of functions is the essence of using R well and Neil Saunders has [an excellent overview of the functions in the `apply` family.][neil]
+To expand on the code, this applies the defined function to each element in `married` and I used the syntactic sugar for creating an inline anonymous function (e.g. `function(args) ...`).
 This example can be written more verbosely for illustration:

 <%= highlight %>
 character.to.binary <- function(x){